logdna/logdna-agent-v2/docs/README.md

 ### Prerequisites

-* Create an account with LogDNA by following our [quick start guide](https://docs.logdna.com/docs/logdna-quick-start-guide).
+* A LogDNA Account.
+Create an account with LogDNA by following our [quick start guide](https://docs.logdna.com/docs/logdna-quick-start-guide).
+* A LogDNA Ingestion Key.
+You can get your ingestion key at the top of [your account's Add a Log Source page](https://app.logdna.com/pages/add-host).

 ### Installing on Kubernetes